yfrigui/coding-challenge/README.md

 ### Functional spec

 The link page is where Tim will manage his referral links.
 This page should be located at the root of your domain i.e. {your_url}.
 There should be a form to add links.
 It only needs one field, which is the unique title of the link e.g. spartans or wolverines.
 This title will form the referral url e.g. {your_url}/spartans or {your_url}/wolverines.
 Below this form should be a list of the active referral links with options to edit or delete links.
 The # of times a link has been clicked should be tracked and displayed next to each link in the list.
+The link title should link to the Landing Page.

 ![Link Page](https://lh4.googleusercontent.com/E03q_HNyAyBCgyuiLN_UMkqmygSH4k1n2sZAG5p4EyothDtwXIh81nuXF0--JUsJs3PQaJJV_oIKvVqIPlNSU96Q4zT3N1f6E6Pl0XJk7wdqruNi69RlV7yUd_FhztzJEbZUkA)